IanYangChina/SHHCSRP/README.md

 # An algorithm hibridized by Q-learning and Ant Colony Optimisation to solve the SHHCSRP

-The project is my first attempt to build a reinforcement learning agent for solving a complicated and large scale combinatorial optimisation problem.
-The target problem chosen for this project is a variant of the well-known Stochastic Vehicle Routing Problem, namely, the Stochastic Home Health Care Scheduling and Routing Problem.
-Basically, the task of such kind of problems is to assign a group of demands required by many customers to a group of vehicles with optimised cost, and this project aims to train an agent to make its own decisions generating a plan.
+The project is my first attempt to build a tabular Q-learning agent to solve a complicated and large scale combinatorial optimisation problem.
+The problem, **Stochastic Home Health Care Scheduling and Routing Problem**, is a variant of the well-known Stochastic Vehicle Routing Problem (SVRP).
+Basically, the task of such kind of problems is to assign a group of demands required by many customers to a group of vehicles with optimised cost.
+This project aims to train an agent that makes its own decisions and generate a routing plan.

-A statement here to make is that this repo is more like a tutorial of Q-learning, Ant Colony Optimisation, SHHCSRP and Python than an appealing realisation for real-world application or academic research.
-It might disappoint those who are expecting too much from these aspects.
-But for those who are seeking references or learning/practicing examples, this might be a good one. :)

-P.S.
-This is also a summary of my last study stage.

-## What you might possibly learn or get from this repo:

-1. What is Stochastic Home Health Care Scheduling and Routing Problem (or SVRP)
-2. What is Markov Decision Processes and how it works
-3. What is Chance Constained Programming and how it works
-4. What is Q-learning and how to realize it by Python
-5. What is Ant Colony Optimisation and how to realize it by Python
+**This repo is academic-oriented.**

 ## Brief Introduction